-The TCFD defines potential climate-related risks and opportunities according to two categories: transition risks and physical risks.
+We consider both transition and physical climate-related risks and opportunities.
 Transition risks are those that stem from regulatory, economic, market, technological and other societal changes associated with the transition to a lower-carbon economy.
 Physical risks are those associated with physical impacts from climate change, such as increases in severe weather events or changes in weather patterns.
-We consider these risks over the short, medium and long term, including their related potential financial impacts.
+We consider these risks over the short, medium and long term, including potential financial impacts.

 Transition risks